otbe/profilr/README.md

 class MyService {
   constructor() {
-    // will be reported as 'getNumberOfRows'
-    const getNumberOfRows = profile(() => 5, 'getNumberOfRows');
+    // fnName will be an empty string, but events will be labeled with 'getNumberOfRows' const getNumberOfRows = profile(() => 5, 'getNumberOfRows');

-    // will be reported as 'getNumberOfColumns'
+    // fnName will be 'getNumberOfColumns'
     const getNumberOfColumns = profile(function getNumberOfColumns() { return 5 });
   }

-  @profile() // will be reported as 'expensiveComputation' expensiveComputation (): number {
+  @profile() // fnName will be 'expensiveComputation' expensiveComputation (): number {
     return 1*1;
   }

-  @profile('fetchUsers', { custom: 'foo' }) // will be reported as 'fetchUsers' and with custom data remoteApiCall (): number {
+  @profile({ custom: 'foo' }) // fnName will be 'remoteApiCall' remoteApiCall (): Promise<number> {
     return new Promise((resolve) => resolve(5));
   }
 }